albar965/littlenavmap-manual/en/OPTIONS.md

 Sets the update rate that defines how often the `whazzup.txt` file is downloaded.

-Allowed values are 30 to 1800 seconds where 180 is the default.
+Allowed values are 30 to 1800 seconds, 180s being the default.

 You can use smaller update rates for private online networks to improve map display updates.